 A new paper in Nature directly tackles these key questions, but first a bit of context.

-Three separate groups have now successfully made ES cells using somatic cell nuclear transfer (SCNT), with the successful technique first reported by the lab of Shoukhrat Mitalipov at OHSU last year.
+Three separate groups have now successfully made ES cells using somatic cell nuclear transfer (SCNT).

 It’s worth noting that I felt that therapeutic human cloning was the top stem cell story of 2013.
 For an illustration of how therapeutic cloning differs from reproductive cloning see a handy illustration here.